Uniqueness of Maximum Scores in Countable-Outcome Round-Robin Tournaments: Acknowledgements

 \section{Acknowledgements}

-I would like to thank Noga Alon for the discussions and suggestions.
-I would also like to thank Doron Zeilberger for the opportunity to present at his seminar and for his interesting questions.
+YM would like to thank Noga Alon for valuable discussions and suggestions, and Doron Zeilberger for the opportunity to present this work in his seminar and for his insightful questions.
+We thank the referee for a careful reading of the manuscript and for helpful comments, questions, and suggestions that significantly improved the clarity and quality of the paper.
+Research of GA was supported in part by BSF grant 2024051.
+Research of YM was supported in part by BSF grant 2020063.